Presymplectic geometry and Liouville sectors with corners and its monoidality: Abstract

 \section{Abstract}

-We provide a $G$-structure type characterization of Liouville sectors introduced in \cite{gps} in terms of the characteristic foliation of the boundary, which we call \emph{Liouville $\sigma$-sectors}.
-We extend this definition to the case with corners using the presymplectic geometry of null foliations of the coisotropic intersections of \emph{clean coisotropic collection} of hypersurfaces which appear in the definition of Liouville sectors with corners.
-We give the definition of the structure of Liouville sectors with corners as a substructure of the monoid of manifolds with boundary and corners, and identify its automorphism group which enables us to give a natural definition of bundles of Liouville sectors.
-Then for a given Liouville $\sigma$-sector with corners $(M,\lambda)$, we introduce the class of \emph{gradient-sectorial} Lagrangian submanifolds and the notion of \emph{sectorial almost complex structures} the pairs of which are amenable to the strong maximum principle.
-In particular the wrapped Fukaya category generated by gradient-sectorial Lagrangian branes on Liouville ($\sigma$-)sectors with corners becomes monoidal \emph{in the chain level} under the monoidal product of manifolds with corners.
+We provide a presymplectic characterization of Liouville sectors introduced by Ganatra-Pardon-Shende in \cite{gps,gps2} in terms of the characteristic foliation of the boundary, which we call \emph{Liouville $\sigma$-sectors}.
+We extend this definition to the case with corners using the presymplectic geometry of null foliations of the coisotropic intersections of \emph{transverse coisotropic collection} of hypersurfaces which appear in the definition of Liouville sectors with corners.
+We show that \emph{the set of Liouville $\sigma$-sectors with corners canonically forms a monoid} which provides a natural framework of considering the K\"unneth-type functors in the wrapped Fukaya category.
+We identify its automorphism group which enables one to give a natural definition of \emph{bundles of Liouville sectors}.
+As a byproduct, we affirmatively answer to a question raised in \cite[Question 2.6]{gps}, which asks about the optimality of their definition of Liouville sectors in \cite{gps}.